 Term life insurance is not whole life insurance.

-Most term policies become annually renewable at the end of the term.
+Most term policies become renewable annually at the end of the term.
 What this means, and I’m going to make up some numbers here, is that the price will change after the term is up.

-For example, during the first 30 years of your 30 year term policy, your payment might be affordable at $50 per month.
+For example, during the first 30 years of your 30-year term policy, your payment might be affordable at $50 per month.
 After that, you may still have the option to renew, albeit at a much higher price, maybe $150 per month, or maybe even higher.
 The premium increases can be dramatic.
 The price will continue to increase every year thereafter as well.
-Unless you find out that you have a condition which would make you uninsurable, there probably isn’t much value in a term policy after the guaranteed-price term is up.
+Unless you find out that you have a condition that would make you uninsurable, there probably isn’t much value in a term policy after the guaranteed-price term is up.

 Maintaining a term policy can easily become price-prohibitive after the term has expired.
 One possible solution for the long term is a whole life policy, or even a final expense policy, which is a simplified whole life policy with smaller available coverage amounts.
 A whole life policy provides a fixed premium for the entire length of the policy.
 In many cases, the best solution to provide for your family is to have both types of policies, as each serves a different purpose.